partiql/partiql-ir-generator/README.md

 ## API Status

-PIG is usable now but its API and the API of the generated Kotlin code should be considered unstable.
+PIG is usable now but its API and the API of the generated Kotlin code is under development and might change.

 ## Definitions